Table of Contents

 We are in the day and age of SaaS or Cloud-based deployment.
 As the months go by, more and more companies run more and more of their software on SaaS.
 In fact, SaaS has been growing at a CAGR rate of roughly 8% and is projected to reach $67B global spend in 2018.

 We won’t go into too many details of SaaS benefits, it’s been covered time and time again, but clearly, more and more people are adopting SaaS-based software services.

 Local deployments have simply become the technology of yesterday.
-Support, maintenance, redundancy, downtime all have many hidden costs when software is based locally, so clearly you should be looking at SaaS-based project management tools.
+Support, maintenance, redundancy, downtime all have many hidden costs when the software is based locally, so clearly you should be looking at SaaS-based project management tools.

 Recommendation: Software as a Service or Cloud-based services are the way of the present + future.
 Your choice should ideally be a SaaS service.

 2. Is it targeted for my specific industry?

 When you are expecting to depend on your project management tool for the daily running of your business, you have a bit of a choice to make.
 Do I go for a generic project management tool or do I choose a tool that caters specifically to the needs of my niche?

 Generic project management tools have to make some compromise.
 It’s in their very nature.
 You’ll have to work around those missing pieces of functionality in the software.